Building an A-Frame Structure

 1. Use the Straight Exterior Wall tool to draw a basic 30' x 40' rectangular structure.

-2. On the first floor, use the Select Objects tool to select one of the 30' exterior walls.
+2. On the first floor, use the Select Objects tool to select one of the 30' exterior walls, then click on the Change to Gable Wall edit tool located in the Edit toolbar.

 You can also Open the wall up to specification and select the Full Gable Wall option located on the Roof panel.

-1. Select the Build> Floor> Build New Floor from the menu, and in the New Floor dialog, select Derive new 2nd floor plan from the 1st floor plan, then click OK to display the Floor 2 Defaults.
+4. Navigate to Build> Floor> Build New Floor from the menu, and in the New Floor dialog, select Derive new 2nd floor plan from the 1st floor plan, then click OK.

 1. Select Build> Roof> Build Roof from the menu.